 Zoom Breakout Rooms

-Create breakout rooms during a Zoom session to split a class into up to 100 smaller groups.
+Create breakout rooms during a Zoom session to split a class into smaller groups.

 What are the benefits?

-- In breakout rooms, students can interact with a smaller group of classmates using video, audio, text chat, and screen-sharing as part of their discussion.
+- In breakout rooms, students can interact with a smaller group of classmates using audio, video chat, whiteboards, and screen-sharing.

 Asynchronous Interaction